Behind Snowden's Hong Kong exit: fear and persuasion

-HONG KONG Hunkered down in a small apartment in Hong Kong, Edward Snowden was running out of options.
+HONG KONG, June 24 Hunkered down in a small apartment in Hong Kong, Edward Snowden was running out of options.

 The United States had charged him with felonies under the Espionage Act and demanded that Hong Kong authorities arrest him.
 His trio of high-powered local lawyers had warned the former U.S. spy agency contractor he might be stuck in legal limbo for years - and possibly detained - if he stayed put and requested asylum in the city-state of Hong Kong, where authorities answer to China's central government in Beijing.